-Subp.
+- Subp.
+3. Reporting purpose of noncampaign disbursements.
+Itemization of an expense which is classified as a noncampaign disbursement must include sufficient information to justify the classification. - Subp.
 4. Services for a constituent.
-A. A candidate's committee may claim the expenses listed below as services for a constituent during the periods listed in Minnesota Statutes section 10A.01, subdivision 26, paragraph (6).

-- The cost of a charter bus to transport constituents to an educational day held at the state capitol during a legislative session; - The cost of hiring an intern that is directly attributable to the intern's provision of services for constituents; - The cost of congratulatory letters sent to the office holder's constituents that include information about government services available to the recipient or how the recipient can register to vote; and - The cost of printing and distributing a review of legislative action and issues to the office holder's constituents if the distribution occurs prior to the sine die adjournment of the legislature.
+A. A candidate's committee may claim the expenses listed below as services for a constituent during the periods listed in Minnesota Statutes section 10A.01, subdivision 26, paragraph (6). - 1.
+The cost of a charter bus to transport constituents to an educational day held at the state capitol during a legislative session; - The cost of hiring an intern that is directly attributable to the intern's provision of services for constituents; - The cost of congratulatory letters sent to the office holder's constituents that include information about government services available to the recipient or how the recipient can register to vote; and - The cost of printing and distributing a review of legislative action and issues to the office holder's constituents if the distribution occurs prior to the sine die adjournment of the legislature.